cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 <div class="row"><div class="col-md-6 col-md-offset-3"><script src="//fast.wistia.com/embed/medias/953ry8h08l.jsonp" async></script><script src="//fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 28px 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_953ry8h08l videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div></div></div>

-## BDD Fundamentals - Day 1 and 2
+## Day 1 - BDD Fundamentals

-This training is suitable for the whole team (BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).
+The first day is applicable to "the whole team".
+(BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).

-In this two-day module we give an in-depth introduction to BDD, which is the process that Cucumber supports.
-There is no automation on these days; the focus is on analysis and collaboration techniques.
+Day 1 will give a thorough introduction to BDD, which is the process that Cucumber supports.
+There is no automation on this day; the focus is on analysis and collaboration techniques.

-We’ll teach you Example Mapping - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
+We’ll teach you [Example Mapping](https://cucumber.io/blog/2015/12/08/example-mapping-introduction) - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
 This exposes misunderstandings early and will help you write better executable specifications and automated tests later.

-### BDD Fundamentals Learning outcomes
+### {day-1-}Learning outcomes

 * The fundamental principles and practices of BDD
 * The importance of Rules and Examples